-There may be types of documents where it is not clear when the non-GAAP financial measure first occurs or appears, for example, websites and social media.
-In these instances, the "first instance" disclosure requirements are satisfied by clearly identifying the financial measure as being a non-GAAP financial measure on each webpage where the financial measure appears and providing a website hyperlink to where the disclosures required by subparagraphs 6(e)(ii), (iii), (iv), (v) and (vi) are found (e.g., on another section of the website) with minimal to no scrolling or navigation.
+There may be types of documents where it is not clear when the specified financial measure first occurs or appears, for example, websites and social media.
+In these instances, the "first instance" disclosure requirements may be satisfied by providing a website hyperlink to where the disclosures required by paragraphs 6(1)(e), 7(2)(d), 8(c), 9(c), 10(1)(b), 11(b) of the Instrument are found (e.g., on another section of the website) with minimal to no scrolling or navigation.
+Hyperlinking may only be provided within a website or within a document.